 - If you will be charging admission, then special arrangements need to be made with Cinema Libre Studio.
 Please contact firstname.lastname@example.org using subject line: Tell My Story – screening inquiry with admission.

-Universities and libraries are responsible for uploading the film from a DVD file (provided by licensor) to a locally hosted server themselves, or downloading the file via a link (provided by licensor) and then uploading to your server.
+Universities and libraries are responsible for uploading the film to a locally hosted server themselves, and download the file via a link (provided by licensor) and then uploading to your server.

 After you purchase, a link will be sent to you in order to download a video file that is approximately 1.5GB to 4GB.
 Please download it only once and do not share this link with anyone.
 Each time a file is downloaded from this source, you will be charged again.